China's CanSino in mRNA vaccine deal with AstraZeneca

 It also comes after vaccine maker Moderna MRNA.O, which has said that it was keen to sell its mRNA vaccine to China, announced a deal last month to develop and manufacture mRNA medicines in the country.

-(Reporting by Casey Hall; Additional reporting by Ludwig Burger in Frankfurt; Editing by Miyoung Kim and Mark Potter)
+(Reporting by Casey Hall; Additional reporting by Ludwig Burger in Frankfurt; Editing by Miyoung Kim, Mark Potter and Himani Sarkar)

 ((Casey.Hall@thomsonreuters.com;))